1995 HM Prison Parkhurst escape: The alarm is raised and searches commence

 Williams noticed a very bright light over the trees, heading towards him, followed by 'the distinctive sound of a helicopter.'
 Williams was aware of the capability the aircraft had with the thermal imaging camera.
-Knowing that it would pick up his body heat, Williams entered the water, which was freezing cold, being a physical shock to Williams, who given the emersion in the water, lost his hearing and eyesight and could not feel his arms or legs.
+Knowing that it would pick up his body heat, Williams entered the water, which was freezing cold, being a physical shock to Williams, who given the immersion in the water, lost his hearing and eyesight and could not feel his arms or legs.
 He hoped that the helicopter would do a sweep of the area, before going further up the coast, allowing for Williams to then get out the water and move on.

 The helicopter moved on, with Williams emerging from the water and hoping that the low temperature of his body would mean that thermal imaging would not detect him.
 Having climbed out of the water, Williams' hearing had gone and he could only see a short distance in front of him.

 Just after 21:00 GMT, PC Woolcock's colleague, who was stood with him at the marina, noticed a person move, spotting Williams.
 Williams jumped back into the water, with PC Woolcock following him, where he detained Williams on mud flats, stopping him from swimming across the River Medina.
 PC Woolcock later recalled how Williams looked like 'a hunted animal', and Williams had 'completely given in'.
 From having run off from when Rose and Rodger were detained, Williams had been on the run for a further 90 minutes.

 PC Woolcock, was interviewed by the press, telling them: "I grabbed hold of the guy, turned him.
 I was concerned where his hands were, pushed him to the bank, made sure his hands were in sight at all times, held him there.
 Jim [a colleague] passed me some handcuffs, pulled his arms around, we handcuffed and then dragged him out of the water.
 But, it was good, it was a nice feeling, we got a guy who needs to be caught."